micahflee/hacksandleaks.com/src/md/chapter-6/body.md

 at the time the PST file was exported.

-As an example, I set up a Windows VM, installed Outlook, logged in to it using my Microsoft 365 account, and added *intercoord\@vgtrk.ru.pst* (the 48GB PST file hacked from VGTRK mentioned earlier in this chapter).
+As an example, I set up a Windows VM, installed Outlook, logged in to it using my Microsoft 365 account, and added *intercoord@vgtrk.ru.pst* (the 48GB PST file hacked from VGTRK mentioned earlier in this chapter).

 Figure 6-5 shows this VGTRK inbox, where I've